 Please complete your Overleaf profile to include your department and role at SFU.
 We have a limited number of licenses; SFU CS will share our license with other SFU users as long as CS faculty and students who wish to use the license have access.
 CS may be forced to cut off non CS users, if this happens you won't lose any files, but you will lose access to the Professional version.
 If your course, lab or department finds this tool useful consider contacting SFU CS and asking to share the costs so more licenses can be purchased.

-Join a community of over 1644 authors at Simon Fraser University
+Join a community of authors at Simon Fraser University

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!